seb-pg/meta_puzzles/README.md

 * C#: compatible with .Net 7.0 and mostly compatible with .Net Code 3.1.
 * Rust: tested with version 1.66
 * Go: tested with version 1.9.4.
 Solutions are using generics which are not supported by Meta online tests.

-Language underway...
 * Kotlin: tested with version 1.7.21.
-6 solutions to go.
+See notes!

 Languages probably provided in the future
 * Swift